News Publishers Team Up to Take On Facebook, Google

 "We want to help news publishers succeed as they transition to digital," Google said in a statement.
 "In recent years we've built numerous specialized products and technologies, developed specifically to help distribute, fund, and support newspapers.
 This is a priority and we remain deeply committed to helping publishers with both their challenges, and their opportunities."

-Write to Lukas I. Alpert at lukas.alpert@wsj.com and Jack Marshall at Jack.Marshall@wsj.com
+Write to Lukas I. Alpert at lukas.alpert@wsj.com, Deepa Seetharaman at Deepa.Seetharaman@wsj.com and Brent Kendall at brent.kendall@wsj.com

 (END) Dow Jones Newswires